myllynen/satellite-automation/README.md

 Capsule at `/root/{{ inventory_hostname }}-certs.tar`.
 Create these archives with custom certificates manually before running the playbook if needed.

+Use `satellite-installer --scenario satellite --full-help` to see all the available intaller parameters.

 To install Red Hat Satellite, upload and refresh manifest, install Capsules, and do initial Satellite configuration: